knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 > **Note**: Consider the following genome sizes: CNGB1553 (5 Mb), CNGB1797 (2.8 Mb) and CNGB39120 (4.4 Mb)

 **With respect to quality scores, is the quality of read 1 exactly the same as that of read 2?
 Do you see the same in all the samples?**

-**Are these datasets contaminated with any Illumina sequencing adapter oligonucleotides?**

 Before we continue working with our data, we want to check that there are no contaminations with other organisms.
 Although you may have a clue after analysing the "Per sequence GC content" graphs, we will double check by using [kraken2](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown).
 Execute the following command to run kraken2 on sample CNGB1553: